Sick and sleep

 Keep their sleep environment the same

 Instead of taking them out of their sleep space, go into theirs.
-I know this may seem difficult for you to shift yourself to another room, but what's important is that you're still near them and their sleep environment is still the same.
-Even for us, when we feel unwell our bed is the only place we want to be - that's the same with your baby.
+I know this may seem difficult for you to shift yourself to another room, but what's important is that you're still near them and their sleep environment remains the same.
+Even for us, when we feel unwell, our bed is the only place we want to be - that's the same with your baby.

 Click for tip

-If your baby is not consuming enough fluids or feeds during the day, it is normal for them to wake up at night for a feed.
+Sick babies might wake more often, especially if they haven’t had enough fluids or feeds during the day.
 Calorie intake is spread out over a 24-hour period, so if they haven't consumed enough during the day, they may require extra feeds during the night.
+It might not always be a feed they need, it could just be a sip of water they’re after.

 When your baby has been vomiting or experiencing increased bowel movements, it can result in a loss of fluids and nutrients.
 In such cases, you may need to take the initiative to offer night feeds to ensure they stay hydrated and receive the necessary nutrition.